Olmagzar/elvenar-world-map/README.txt

 the responseData one, there is a 'location' field showing coordinates 'r' and 'q'.
 Set x with the 'r' value and y with the 'q' value.
 On the world map, 'r' grows to the east (assuming east is on the right side and west on the left) and 'q' grows to the south.
-The scout score can be found hovering the player score either in the ranking list or in the player's city.
+The encounter score can be found hovering the player score either in the ranking list or in the player's city.
 As for getting your own coordinates, one way is to look for the json object from the 'POST' response when opening the world map with the requestMethod